PrincetonUniversity/slurm_mnist/README.md

 Most models can be trained on a single GPU.
 If you are effectively using the GPU as determined by the procedure above then you may consider running on multiple GPUs.
 In general this will lead to shorter training times but because more resources are required the queue time will increase.

-Models that are built using keras can be made to run on multiple GPUs quite easily.
+Models that are built using tf.keras can be made to run on multiple GPUs quite easily.
 This is done by using a [data parallel](https://www.tensorflow.org/guide/distributed_training#using_tfdistributestrategy_with_keras) approach where a copy of the model is assiged to each GPU where it operates on a different mini-batch.
-TensorFlow offers ways to use multiple GPUs with the subclassing API as well (see [tf.distribute](https://www.tensorflow.org/api/stable)).
+TensorFlow offers ways to use multiple GPUs with the subclassing API as well (see [tf.distribute](https://www.tensorflow.org/api/stable) and [tutorials](https://www.tensorflow.org/guide/distributed_training)).

+TensorFlow offers an approach for using multiple GPUs on [multiple nodes](https://www.tensorflow.org/guide/distributed_training#multiworkermirroredstrategy).
+[Horovod](https://github.com/horovod/horovod) can also be used.

+## Tensorboard

+Tensorboard comes included what is it

 ## Building from Source